SKU: Definition, challenges and explanations

-SKUs are mainly used in e-commerce and inventory management to facilitate product tracking and inventory management.
-They are not universal codes like barcodes, but rather identifiers specific to each company.
+The SKU is used mainly in e-commerce and inventory management to facilitate product tracking and inventory management.
+It is not a universal code like the barcode, but rather an identifier specific to each company.

-Created internally, SKUs make it possible to differentiate between similar products and manage product references in a product catalog with precision.
+Created internally, the SKU makes it possible to differentiate between products that are close to each other, and to have a fine management of references in a product catalog.

-Why use an SKU and what is its purpose?
+Why use an SKU and what's in it for me?

-The use of SKUs is essential for effective management of product catalogs and inventory in e-commerce.
-It allows you to accurately track each item, optimize stock levels, and avoid shortages or overstocking.
+The use of a SKU is essential for efficient product catalog and inventory management in e-commerce.
+It enables precise tracking of each item, optimizing stock levels and avoiding out-of-stocks or overstocks.

-The SKU also facilitates logistics, order processing, and billing by making each item uniquely identifiable in the company's computer system.
+The SKU also facilitates logistics, order processing and invoicing by making each item uniquely identifiable in the company's IT system.

 How does an SKU work in practice?

-In concrete terms, an SKU is an alphanumeric code created according to a logic specific to the company.
-It may include letters and numbers that correspond to specific product characteristics such as category, brand, size, or color.
+Concretely, a SKU is an alphanumeric code created according to a company's own logic.
+It can include letters and numbers that correspond to specific product characteristics such as category, brand, size or color.

-When a product is added to the catalog, it is assigned a unique SKU to ensure that it can be clearly identified in the inventory management system.
+When a product is added to the catalog, it is assigned a unique SKU to ensure its unambiguous identification in the inventory management system.

-This code is used in inventory management systems, e-commerce platforms, and logistics services to ensure accurate tracking of product inflows and outflows.
+This code is used in inventory management systems, e-commerce platforms, as well as in logistics departments to ensure accurate tracking of product receipts and issues.

-What are the advantages and disadvantages of SKU?
+What are the advantages and disadvantages of the SKU?

 Advantages:

-- Unique product identification, which facilitates inventory and order management.
+- Unique product identification, facilitating inventory and order management.

 - Improved accuracy in inventory tracking.

-- Adaptability to the specific needs of each company thanks to customized in-house design.
+- Adaptability to the specific features of each company thanks to customized in-house creation.

 - Optimization of logistics processes and reduction of errors.